OutSystems/docs-support/src/release-info/11/side-effects-breaking-changes.md

 **Workaround**: For the example stated above, the workaround is to change the returned status code from 204 (No Content) to a different status code, if you wish to include data in the body.
 Alternatively, keep returning the 204 status code but don't include any content in the response body.

+### Introduced in Platform Server 11.14.0

+**Issue**: The Title of a Popup_Editor, Popup_EditorForUpload or Popup_EditorVanilla widget appears garbled in the application when all of the following conditions are true:
+    * The title is dynamically generated through an input parameter.
+    * The value of the input parameter contains special characters.
+    * The value of the input parameter is encoded.

+**Runtime**: Traditional web

+**Rationale**: These widgets now encode the Title by default to prevent cross site scripting (XSS) attacks.

+**Fix**: Remove the encoding of the input parameter value before sending it to the Title of the Popup.

+**Workaround**: In Service Center, set the site property 'PopupTitle_ForceHTMLEncode' to False in the site properties of the RichWidgets module.
+This is not recommended and it will leave the popup vulnerable to a XSS attack.

 ## Side Effects